cog-isa/htm-rl/htm_rl/htm_rl/README.md

   - Also Integer SDR encoder cut out information about states similarity
 - One possible solution is to encode every pixel [or grid cell] separately then concatenate results
   - It preserves information about similarity between states

+## Configuration based building

+This section describes configs syntax, rules and how to use it.

+For configs we use yaml format, particularly 1.1 and 1.2 versions of its standard (the mix of them).
+You can read more about the format and its standards [here](TBD).

+As for implementation of yaml parser we use [ruamel.yaml](TBD) package.
+It's a fork of even more popular and seasoned alternative [pyyaml](TBD).

+Most shenanigans are based on the custom tags feature, supported by pyyaml and ruamel.yaml python packages.

+- standard yaml tags
+- custom tags
+  - building through constructors and factory methods
+  - naming conventions
+  - how to register class tag
+  - how to register factory method
+- DRY
+  - aliases
+  - merging feature from 1.1 standard
+    - how it works
+  - how to use them
+- ruamel patches
+  - use cases with undesired default behavior
+  - how they had been patched
+- examples

 ## Parameters